 Prices during the peak season (mid-December to mid-April) for a family of four start at $2,400 per week.
 Summer is low season, so you can take advantage of even lower rates and include Grandma and Grandpa for a multi-generational week of water fun.

-1 Great Place to Eat: Capriccio
+1 Great Place For Families to Eat on Bonaire: Capriccio

 Between picnicking at the beach and home-cooked meals at your villa, treat yourself to at least a few meals out.
 An elegant, yet kid-pleasing option is Capriccio.
 You can’t go wrong with pizza and spaghetti, right?
 Mom and Dad can choose from the extensive authentic Italian menu and extensive wine list.
 The location is perfect for enjoying the buzz of life in town in Kralendijk near the cruise ship port and views of the waterfront.